deepchecks/deepchecks/docs/source/user-guide/vision/detection_tutorial.rst

 we will implement the object detection task type by implementing a class that inherits from the :class:`deepchecks.vision.detection_data.DetectionData` class.

-The goal of this class is to make sure the outputs of the model and of the dataloader are in the correct format.
+The DetectionData class is containing additional data and general methods intended for easily accessing metadata relevant for validating a computer vision object detection ML models.
 To learn more about the expected format please visit the API reference for the :class:`deepchecks.vision.detection_data.DetectionData` class.